sts10/eyeoh/README.markdown

 ## Adding this library to your project

-Since I haven't yet published this to the main crate directory, to use this library, add the following to your `Cargo.toml`:
+Since I haven't yet published this to [Cargo's main crate repository](https://crates.io/), to use this library, add the following to your `Cargo.toml`:

 ```toml
 [dependencies]